 3.3.1.1 Statistical model

 A marginal Generalised Linear Model (GLM), with coefficients estimated using generalised estimating equations (GEE) with robust standard errors and an exchangeable auto correlation matrix will be used to analyse the outcomes and allow for the clustered nature of the data.
 The exchangeable correlation structure corresponds to an equal correlation mode, meaning that the correlations of outcomes within a cluster, i.e. breast centres, are constant.
 For continuous outcomes, an identity link with a Normal distribution for the outcome will be used.
 Estimates for the intervention group coefficient from this regression model will be reported along with their associated 95% confidence interval (CI).
 In the event of differences between the intervention and control groups with respect to baseline demographic, physical, and health-related QoL measurements, then these covariates will be used in the GLM to adjust the intervention effect for these variables.
 The adjusted regression coefficient estimate for the intervention group parameter along with its 95% CI will then be reported.
+The Intracluster correlation coefficient will be reported as well.

 3.3.2 Key secondary and secondary outcomes